AFTER SCHOOL ACTIVITIES

-This program offers Congressional students in grades 1st- 4th grade the opportunity to enhance their skills in various sports throughout the year.
-The Little Colts Academy main focus will be to develop a solid foundation of basic skills of basketball in each student in attendance.
-Each day will begin will small group skill development stations to improve on essential skills needed to participate with confidence and will end with small sided games.
+This 8-week program offers Congressional students in 1st- 4th grade the opportunity to enhance their skills in various sports throughout the year.
+The Little Colts Academy main focus will be to develop a solid foundation of basic skills of soccer in each student in attendance.
+Each day will begin with small group skill development stations to improve on essential skills needed to participate with confidence and will end with small sided games.
 Older students will expand their knowledge of the game by learning both offensive and defensive strategies.
 Each student will receive a Little Colts Academy uniform and should wear it during each practice/game day.
 This class will be taught by our very own Coach B and Coach Kim!

 Congressional Riding Academy

-CURRENTLY CLOSED FOR THE WINTER: Join Congressional’s fuzzy friends for horse riding lessons Monday-Friday after school.
+Join Congressional’ s fuzzy friends for horse riding lessons Monday-Friday after school.
 Our goal is to grow confident equestrians in a safe, fun, rider-centered environment.
 The Congressional Riding Academy helps students grow riding skills from beginner through intermediate levels, gain horsemanship knowledge, and develop friendships with two and four-legged friends.
 We believe working with horses builds on the school’s core values of integrity, kindness, perseverance, respect, and responsibility.